dab-code/toolio/README.md

     toolio-max-width="250"
 ```

-Toolio comes both as a sweet ES module and as a nifty Commonjs.
-So use whichever fits your project 👍️
+Toolio comes both as a sweet ES module, a nifty Commonjs or a script import.
+So use whichever fits your project best 👍️
 ### ESM
 ```
 import { Toolio } from '@dab-code/toolio'